21 of the top autism bloggers and online influences have come together to give advice to parents of recently diagnosed children.

-I found it overwhelming when my boy was diagnosed with autism at two and a half.
-When you are given a diagnosis it can be a very emotional and difficult experience for many parents.
+I found it overwhelming when my boy was diagnosed at two and a half.
+When you are given a diagnosis it can be an emotional and often difficult experience for many parents.

 I wanted to write a post for parents who have just had their child diagnosed.
 I know I needed good advice after my boy’s autism diagnosis.
 Who better to provide some support than other parents, autistic people and teachers.
 So I asked some of the top autism bloggers and online influencers to answer this question:

 What is your one piece of advice to a parent of a recently diagnosed autistic child?